oldu73/doc/docs/microsoft/windows/1-windows-misc.md

 ## Copy result of command in clipboard

-Add pipe + clip to command (be aware that there might be a "return" character in the result):
+To get result of a console command copied into the clipboard, add pipe + clip to command (be aware that there might be a "return" character in the result):

 ```console
 echo Hello, world! | clip